rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 -  ``-transportWan``

    For TCP and TLS.
-Use tcp across LANs and firewalls.
+Use TCP across LANs and firewalls.

    This parameter is not available when compiling against *RTI Connext DDS Micro*.